camunda/camunda-docs/docs/self-managed/operational-guides/multi-region/dual-region-ops.md

 #### Desired

 You are creating a temporary Camunda Platform deployment within the same region, but different namespace, to recover functionality.
+The extra namespace allows for easier distinguishing between the normal Zeebe deployment and Zeebe failover deployment.

 The newly deployed Zeebe brokers will be running in failover mode to restore the quorum and allow processing again.
-Additionally, they will be pointed at the existing Elasticsearch instance and the newly deployed Elasticsearch instance.
+Additionally, they will be pointed at the existing Elasticsearch instance and the newly deployed Elasticsearch instance to allow exporting the data again.

 #### How to get there